merliot/hub/README.md

 Install Merliot Hub on a local computer *and* on the cloud, and the devices will dial into both.

-On one hub, call it primary, set `DIAL_URLS` environment to the URL of a secondary hub.
-Do the oposite, setting `DIAL_URLS` on secondary to point to primary's URL.
+On one hub, call it primary, set [`BACKUP`](#backup) environment to the URL of a backup hub.
+Do the oposite, setting [`BACKUP`](#backup) on backup to point to primary's URL.
 This way, regardless of which hub a device is created on, the device will dial into both hubs.

 ![](docs/images/local-and-cloud-install.png)